 Katie at Tripbase has put together a fun, new blog challenge to unite bloggers (from all sectors) in a joint endeavour to share lessons learned and create a bank of long but not forgotten blog posts that deserve to see the light of day again.
 And how to do this?
 Details are over at Tripbase [...]

 30-year-old Kuwait Towers is probably the best known landmark on the Arabian Peninsula.
 Outside Dubai, that is.
 Designed by Scandinavians, and comprising two large spheres and a spike, the iconic towers are likely the top tourist attraction in Kuwait City.
 My first proper look at Kuwait Towers is through the windows of Le Nôtre, a [...]

 On my old blog, I touch upon the issue of the Bedoun (although mostly my ignorance of the matter).
 This is what I wrote then – from the observation deck of Kuwait Towers: I’m soon joined by the only other westerner here.
 A journo from a Central European country, he is there to cover the [...]

-The most evocative house in Kuwait City must surely be Kuwait House of National Memorial Museum, Bait Al Watani.
+The most evocative house in Kuwait City must surely be the Kuwait Gulf War memorial – or Kuwait House of National Memorial Museum, as it’s officially called – Bait Al Watani in Arabic.
 Outside the house is an Iraqi tank.
 The taxi driver, Assis, ensures I see it.
-The 1 KD entrance fee gets me a personal guide.
-Sakina begins by reeling off names of former sheikhs; the earliest [...]
+The 1 KD entrance fee gets me [...]

 Favourite hotels of 2009 include Dubai, Hønefoss, London, Sardinia, Denmark, Sweden, Channel Islands (Jersey and Guernsey), Paris, Bahrain, Kuwait